 Washington County Career Center (Click Dollars for Scholars)

-WSCC’s Educational Talent Search is among eight programs in the Federal TRIO Program that is funded entirely by an annual grant of $396,000 from the US Department of Education.
+WSCC’s Educational Talent Search is among eight programs in the Federal TRIO Program that is 100% funded with an annual budget of $405,900 from the US Department of Education.